brenonovelli/format-chat-message/README.md

 # Format Chat Message

-A lib to format messages received through APIs of the main messengers, such as WhatsApp and Facebook.
-Botmaker integration out of the box.
+A lib to format messages received through APIs of the main messengers such as WhatsApp and Facebook.
 Convert from messengers syntax to HTML tags.

 Integration with platforms like Botmaker.